 Ron Clark explains the bunkers they used when fighting in Korea.
 He remembers being in these bunkers during guard duty and the strategic mental games the Chinese and Americans would try on one another when fighting on Bunker Hill.

-Ron Clark remembers how the Chinese seemed to have an endless supply of weaponry, especially when it came to concussion grenades and booby traps.
+Ron Clark remembers how the Chinese seemed to have an endless supply of concussion grenades and booby traps.

 Ron Clark talks about many things he learned during Marine training on Parris Island.
 He tells stories about how disciplined it was, but also how it was necessary for purposes of preparing them for Camp Pendleton and war.